swiftlang/swift-syntax/README.md

 `Library_opt` target (such as `SwiftSyntax_opt`) which forces SwiftSyntax to always build with optimizations enabled.
 This may help local runtime performance at the cost of debuggability, and initial build time.
-Please tag any [issues](https://github.com/apple/swift-syntax/issues) related to the Bazel configuration with the label "Bazel".
+Please tag any [issues](https://github.com/apple/swift-syntax related to the Bazel configuration with the label "Bazel".

 ## License

-Please see [LICENSE](LICENSE.txt) for more information.
+Please see(LICENSE.txt) for more information.